BiAPoL/napari-clusters-plotter/README.md

 You can also load your own measurements you can do this using the menu `Tools > Measurement tables > Load from CSV (nsr)`.
 If you load custom measurements, please make sure that there is a `label` column that specifies the which measurement belongs to which labeled object.
 Tables for time-lapse data need to include an additional column named `frame`.

-#### Time-Lapse Measurements
-In case you have 2D time-lapse data you need to convert it into a suitable shape using the function: `Tools > Utilities > Convert 3D stack to 2D time-lapse (time-slicer)` ([documentation](https://www.napari-hub.org/plugins/napari-time-slicer)).

-If you have tracking data where each column specifies measurements for a track instead of a label at a specific time point, the `frame` column must not be added.

 ### Plotting